Anirban-Manna-10/Practice/README.md

 # Practice
-I am making this Repository for Practice purpose , about add , commit , push , Pull, Merge , Pull Request , Fork and Reset
+I am making this Repository for Practice purpose , about add , commit , push , Pull, Merge , Pull Request , Fork and Reset.